RobRendell/gTove/README.md

 ## Plans/TODO

+* Add Tabletop - why does it say "Cancelling"?
 * Add support for two-finger drag for rotate instead of two-finger twist?
 Currently used for zoom :(
 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support